vietbducl/explicit-causality-component/README.md

 Then, run the following in the Erlang shell:

 1> application:start(ecc).
-ok

 2> nodes().

 //show neighbor

 Sample put/get commands:

 ecc:insert(one, two, []).

 ecc:insert(vanroy, prof, [{manuel, 0}]).

 ecc:lookup(one).

-Other commands to check the state of data store: list_keys/0, get_deplist/0, get_buffer_list/0
+Helper commands to check the state of data store: list_keys/0, get_deplist/0, get_buffer_list/0

+File ecc_java opens a door for other application to connect to ecc using JInterface.
+Sample code is provided in java_src.